What Is Authoritative Parenting and How Does It Affect Children?

 Children raised by authoritative parents tend to exhibit more positive behavioral outcomes compared to those raised under other parenting styles.

-By setting clear expectations and boundaries, while also being responsive to their children’s needs, authoritative parents foster self-discipline, responsibility, and accountability.
+Authoritative parents encourage self-discipline, responsibility, and accountability by setting clear expectations and boundaries while also being responsive to their children’s needs.

 2. Emotional regulation